asyncapi/website/pages/docs/tutorials/getting-started/hello-world.md

       $ref: '#/channels/hello'`}
 </CodeBlock>

 The first line of the specification starts with the document type `asyncapi` and the version (3.0.0).
-This line doesn't have to be the first one, but it's a recommended practice.
+That line doesn't have to be the first one, but it's a best practice.

 <CodeBlock highlightedLines={[2,3,4]}>
 {`asyncapi: 3.0.0